-With the help of his father, 14 year old JeNoah has set up a Crowdfunding Campaign to help set up a business designed to combat racism.
+With the help of his father, 14 year old JeNoah has started a movement to combat racism, while promoting Kindness, Cultural Diversity & Self-Love

 Alliance, OH – 14 year old JeNoah no longer attends school.
 After a full year of being relentlessly bullied by a classmate, there was no other choice for his parents but to remove him from the situation and have him home schooled.
 Investigations were conducted into the racially-motivated bullying incidents, but no action was taken.
 Eventually JeNoah’s father hired an attorney to take legal proceedings against the school district, which was refusing to cooperate.

 Being home schooled is not the ideal situation for JeNoah, a usually happy, sociable teen who misses hanging out with his friends.
 The adjustment certainly took its toll, not just on JeNoah, but on his whole family too.